 What happens when you develop a dental infection?

+Our dental team provides root canals to treat infections that have been left unaddressed.
+It is best to fill tooth cavities before they become too large.
 Untreated cavities can lead to infection.
+This is where the pain comes from.
 Tooth decay occurs when harmful bacteria reaches the inner layers of dentin, whether via poor oral hygiene or damage to the tooth.
-The cavity will continue to spread unless treated in a timely manner.
+The tooth cavity will continue to spread unless treated in a timely manner.

 Pain when chewing could be a warning sign.
 You may notice a persistent toothache that doesn’t subside, or sensitivity/pain when eating or biting down.
 Swelling near the tooth, a poor tasting discharge, or fever could also be warning signs.